ankane/shorts/Presto-Mac.md

 # Installing Presto for Mac

-[Presto](https://prestodb.io/) is a “Distributed SQL Query Engine for Big Data”.
+[Presto](https://prestodb.io/) is a “Distributed SQL Query Engine for Big Data” that gives you the ability to join across data stores! :tada:

 ## Server